mah0001/metadata-editor-docs-v2/documenting_document.md

 #### Document description

 The **`Document description`** block contains the metadata elements used to describe the document.
 We provide below instructions or recommendations for some of the metadata elements of the metadata schema.

-The label of the elements are the ones used in a Metadata editor template; the name (the key) of the corresponding element in the metadata elements are indicated between brackets.
+In the list of metadata elements below, the *key* of each element in the metadata standard is provided between brackets next to the corresponding element's label in the template.

 **TITLE STATEMENT**